 + a goes to the other side as − a.

 − a goes to the other side as + a.

 Transposing is one of the most characteristic operations of algebra, and it is thought to be the meaning of the word algebra, which is of Arabic origin.
 (Arabic mathematicians learned algebra in India, from where they introduced it into Europe.)
 Transposing is the technique of those who actually use algebra in science and mathematics -- because it is skillful.
 And as we are about to see, it maintains the clear, logical sequence of statements.
-Moreover, it emphasizes that we do algebra with our eyes.
+Moreover, it emphasizes that you do algebra with your eyes.
 When you see